- 2/28/2014: The Art of Museum Exhibitions Listen Now

 Friday at 7 AM Pacific Time on VoiceAmerica Variety Channel

-Museums attract millions of visitors each year and employ thousands.
-Yet modern museum practice is relatively new.
-Museum Life, hosted by Carol Bossert, charts the growth and development of this emerging cultural business.
+Museums attract millions of visitors and employ thousands.
+The Museum Life, hosted by Carol Bossert, charts the growth and development of this cultural business.
 Museum Life showcases leaders in the field who provide perspective on current issue as well as creative thinkers who are impacting the future of museums.
-Join the conversation every Friday at 10 AM Eastern Time/7 AM Pacific Time on the Voice America Variety Channel.
+Join the conversation every Friday at 10 AM Eastern Time/7 AM Pacific on the Voice America Variety Channel.

 Carol Bossert holds a doctoral degree in biology from the University of Texas-Dallas and a Bachelors of Arts degree in Zoology from DePauw University.
 She is a graduate of the J. Paul Getty Museum Management Institute and has served professional organizations such as the American Alliance of Museums and National Science Foundation.
-She is also a member of The Museum Group, an organization of senior professionals in museum practice.
+She is also a member of The Museum Group, an organization of senior professionals in museum practice and Praxis Museum Exhibit Group.